shsagir/play-area-sync/docs/craft-3-deploy-git.md

 **Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting) and our [Git guide](/git).

-## Import the database
+## Next steps

-Now, unless your database is completely empty, you want to import your local database up to the one on fortrabbit.
-Please see our [mysql export & import guide](/mysql#toc-using-the-terminal) on how to do that quickly.
+Your Craft fortrabbit App should already connect to the fortrabbit database, thanks to the [Software Preset](/app#toc-software-preset).
+So, next, you may want to import your local database to the one fortrabbit.
+Head on to our [MySQL export & import guide](/mysql#toc-export-amp-import) or take a shortcut with the [craft-copy CLI](/craft-3-tuning#toc-craft-copy).

+After that, please make yourself familiar with the options to deploy the Craft `assets` folder separately.
+There are two dedicated guides here, depending on the Stack: [Deploy assets with rsync (Uni)](/craft-3-assets-uni) and [Deploy assets to the Object Storage (Pro)](/craft-3-assets-pro).

-Continue with our [Craft tuning guide](/craft-3-tuning) to truly master Craft on fortrabbit.
+Also see our [Craft tuning guide](/craft-3-tuning) to truly master Craft on fortrabbit.